solstice23/typst-ribbons/docs/manual.typ

 = Drawing Functions <sec:drawing-functions>

-The library offers `ribbon-diagram` function as the base to draw any ribbon diagrams.
+The library offers `ribbony-diagram` function as the base to draw any ribbon diagrams.

-`sankey-diagram`, `chord-diagram` and other specific functions are just a wrapper of `ribbon-diagram` with preset parameters.
-So it suffices to get to know `ribbon-diagram` here, as other functions share the same parameters except for different default values.
+`sankey-diagram`, `chord-diagram` and other specific functions are just a wrapper of `ribbony-diagram` with preset parameters.
+So it suffices to get to know `ribbony-diagram` here, as other functions share the same parameters except for different default values.

-== `ribbon-diagram`
+== `ribbony-diagram`

-The core of `ribbons` library.
+The core of `ribbony` library.

-#params("ribbon-diagram", "content", (
+#params("ribbony-diagram", "content", (
 	( "data", "data", true, required, [
 		The data for the ribbon diagram.
 	]),